Lane Bess: Early life and education

-Bess was born in Neptune City, New Jersey and graduated from Ocean Township High School in 1979.
+Bess graduated from Ocean Township High School in 1979.

-In 1983, Bess received a Bachelor of Science degree in Managerial Economics from Carnegie Mellon University, then went on to receive an MBA degree from University of Dayton.
+In 1983, Bess received a Bachelor of Science degree in Managerial Economics from Carnegie Mellon University.
 Bess has served as a Trustee of Carnegie Mellon University since June 2019.
-In the same year, Bess and his wife Letty donated $10 million to Carnegie Mellon University to endow the dean's chair for the Dietrich College of Humanities and Social Sciences.

 Career

-Early in his career, Bess held senior sales and marketing positions at NCR Corporation, where he oversaw multinational global sales.
-Then he went on to AT&T, where he was responsible for the product launches of AT&T's business and consumer internet services in the mid-1990s.
+Bess held senior sales and marketing positions at NCR Corporation.

-From 2002 to 2008, Bess served as Executive Vice President of Worldwide Sales and General Manager of Trend Micro.
-In 2008, he became president and CEO of Palo Alto Networks, where he served until 2011, leading late fundraising and taking the company to its Initial public offering.
-From 2011 to 2015, Bess was the COO of Zscaler, a company focused on cloud-based internet security services.
+Bess also served as President of Trend Micro.
+In 2008, he became president and CEO of Palo Alto Networks, where in 2010 he was preparing the company for an initial public offering.
+From 2011 to 2015, Bess was the COO of Zscaler.

 Bess serves on the boards of several companies, including Deep Instinct, eSentire, TrueFort, ZeroFOX, PLUM (SPAC).

-In March 2015, Bess founded Bess Ventures and Advisory, where he serves as founder and principal.
-Some well-known investments of Bess Ventures and Advisory include Arista Networks, Nutanix, ThoughtSpot, Rubrik and Zscaler.

 Spaceflight

-On November 23, 2021, it was announced that Bess would fly into space aboard Blue Origin NS-19.
-The flight took place December 11, 2021.
+On December 11, 2021, Bess flew into space aboard Blue Origin NS-19.
+Bess, along with the other members of Blue Origins NS-19, were the final recipients of the FAA Commercial Space Astronaut Wings, an aviator wings-like badge created by the Federal Aviation Administration to encourage and draw attention to commercial space flight.

+On February 25, 2025, Bess returned to space on Blue Origin NS-30.

 Personal life

-Bess lives in Miami Beach, Florida with his wife Letty.
+Bess is married to his wife Letty.
 His son Cameron Bess accompanied him to space aboard Blue Origin NS-19, making them the first parent-child pair to fly to space together.
+Cameron is a furry, identifies as pansexual, and streams on Twitch.